opensearch-project/documentation-website/_observability/data-prepper/data-prepper-reference.md

 request_timeout | No | Integer, the request timeout in millis.
 Default is `10_000`.
 thread_count | No | Integer, the number of threads to keep in the ScheduledThreadPool.
 Default is `200`. max_connection_count | No | Integer, the maximum allowed number of open connections.
 Default is `500`. max_pending_requests | No | Ingeger, the maximum number of allowed tasks in ScheduledThreadPool work queue.
-Default is `1024. authentication | No | An authentication configuration.
+Default is `1024`. authentication | No | An authentication configuration.
 By default, this runs an unauthenticated server.
 This uses pluggable authentication for HTTPS.
-To provide customer authentication use or create a plugin which implements: [ArmeriaHttpAuthenticationProvider](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/armeria-common/src/main/java/com/amazon/dataprepper/armeria/authentication/ArmeriaHttpAuthenticationProvider.java)
+To use basic authentication define the ```http_basic``` plugin with a `username` and `password`.
+To provide customer authentication use or create a plugin which implements: [ArmeriaHttpAuthenticationProvider](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/armeria-common/src/main/java/com/amazon/dataprepper/armeria/authentication/ArmeriaHttpAuthenticationProvider.java).

 ### file